 Wellllll….robots don’t get covid (though someone is probably readying a training dummy with symptoms) so how does the pandemic affect Robots That Jump?

-The answer is simple: tech-utopians decry our non-acceptance of robots everyhere, and hope maybe this will force them to see the future.
+The answer is simple: tech-utopians decry our non-acceptance of robots everyhere, and hope maybe this will force us to see the future.

-All over the world, the response of those who boost humanoid robotics as “the future” to the pandemic has been the gnarly hope…a hope that people will start using humanoid robots due to the pandemic.
+All over the world, the response of those who boost humanoid robotics as “the future” to the pandemic has been the gnarly hope…a hope that people will start using humanoid robots due to the pandemic, like we’re supposed to.

-This “hope” has been the response of two industries: Robotics, and Virtual Reality.
-Both are “high tech” big ideas that has been pushed for over 100 years as “the future” but yet haven’t gotten widespread adoption like cars, radios, or smartphones.
-Interestingly, VR headsets aren’t selling, despite the fact that everyone is at home.
+This hope is evident in the response of two industries: Robotics, and Virtual Reality.
+Both are “high tech” big ideas that has been pushed for over 100 years as “the future” but yet haven’t gotten the widespread adoption of cars, radios, or smartphones.
+Interestingly, VR headsets aren’t selling in 20202, despite the fact that everyone is at home.
 Why? they are the future.
+Why, asks Silicon Valley, aren’t people accepting the future?

 And, at first glance, it makes sense – a robot can’t get infected, right?
 But basically this is PR, if not religious preaching.